There are currently no products in the cart.

 Table of Contents

 Creatine is one of the most popular dietary supplements currently on the market.
-With a variety of different benefits, it’s taken by everyone from competitive athletes to casual gym-goers.
+With a variety of different well-documented benefits, it’s now taken by everyone from competitive athletes to casual gym-goers.

-Even so, there are all sorts of myths out there which often make the laymen weary of creatine.
-Before we get too far into the benefits and the myths, however, let’s first discuss what creatine actually is and how it works in your body.
+Even so, there are all sorts of myths out there about creatine that can often make the layperson weary.
+But before we get too far into the benefits and the myths, however, let’s first discuss what creatine actually is and how it works in your body.

 What is Creatine?

-Creatine is a naturally occurring chemical compound which is found primarily in your muscle cells.
+Creatine is a naturally occurring chemical compound that’s found primarily in your muscle cells.
 Well…It’s mostly stored in your muscles but your body also stores small amounts in your brain as well.

 When it comes to classifying creatine, it’s similar to an amino acid but then again, it’s not exactly an amino acid.
 It is, however, derived from the amino acids glycine and arginine.
 Creatine is also not considered an essential nutrient because it’s produced naturally in the human body in small amounts — your body synthesizes around 1g of creatine per day.

 While not an essential nutrient, it can also be obtained through your diet and can be found primarily in meats and to a lesser extent, in some dairy products as well.
 However, most people usually don’t consume more than 1g of creatine per day via their diet either.

 What Does It Do?